 If you follow a few simple safety rules, getting injured while snow tubing or sledding is unlikely, but as with any outdoor activity, accidents can happen.
 Pack a small kit that includes basic first aid essentials such as bandages, antiseptic wipes, antibiotic ointment, and pain relievers.
 More than likely, you won’t need to use it, but it’s always best to be prepared.

 If you plan to be on the hill for more than an hour or so, it's a good idea to pack some refreshments in order to refuel and keep the fun going.
 Remember to bring plenty of water.
 There's no doubt that you'll be climbing that hill more than once, so staying hydrated is important.

 Making sure you have everything you need for a day on the hill will ensure that you and your family can have a great time and stay safe for hours of sledding and snow tubing.
-Load up the car, pack up the kids, and enjoy!
+Load up the car with snow sleds for kids and adults, pack up the kids, and enjoy!